Starspots due to large-scale vortices in rotating turbulent convection: Results

 \section{Results}

 We perform a number of numerical experiments in order to determine the conditions under which large-scale cyclones are excited.
 The basic input parameters and some key diagnostic outputs of the simulations are listed in Table~\ref{tab:runs}.
-We perform a few (Set~A) or a single (Sets~B, C, and D) progenitor run with a given Peclet number in each Set from which the rest of the runs are obtained by continuing from a saturated snapshot and changing the value of the kinematic viscosity $\nu$ in order to change $\Rey$.
+We perform a few (Set~A) or a single (Sets~B, C, and D) progenitor run with a given input heat flux and approximately constant P\'eclet number in each Set from which the rest of the runs are obtained by continuing from a thermally saturated snapshot and changing the value of the kinematic viscosity $\nu$ in order to change $\Rey$.
 The higher resolution run D2 was remeshed from a lower resolution case D1.